Health · Chronic Pain & Aging

 Pamela W. · 4 days ago

 My naturopath has been recommending this for two years.
-The patients who stick with it for the full three months almost always come back with better labs.
-The ones who quit at week two because they "don't feel anything" never give it the chance it needs.
+The people who stick with it for the full three months almost always come back better.
+The ones who quit at week two because they “don’t feel anything” never give it the chance it needs.

 KH